Home CatsChronic Kidney Disease in Cats: Signs, Causes, Treatment and More

 12. Biopsy (FNAC) of kidney tumour(s)

-Once the test values come through, the veterinarian will classify the cat’s kidney damage into one of the following 4 stages –
+Once the test values come through, the veterinarian will classify the cat’s kidney damage into one of the following 4 IRIS stages of CKD in cats–

 CKD Stage I in Cats